twinysam/INSIDE-ARG/readme.md

 The terminal41 site is since down (more on that later), but we are hosting a copy of that page here: http://534brn9653f9j8mmd.surge.sh/

-Besides the JPG file code, there are two other interesting things present in this section:
+Besides the JPG file code, there are two other interesting things present at the very bottom:

 	pe^!02un ........ .. . sys/ terminate terminal/ 41/ [conf.]

-The last part is a URL for the terminal41 page http://terminal41.link/sys/terminate_terminal/41/ which would have lead to this [archived page](https://web.archive.org/web/20200421064134/http://terminal41.link/sys/terminate_terminal/41/terminate.html)
+The last part is a URL for the terminal41 page http://terminal41.link/sys/terminate_terminal/41/ which would have lead to this [archived page](https://web.archive.org/web/20200421064134/http://terminal41.link/sys/terminate_terminal/41/terminate.html).

-When replacing terminate.html in the URL with a "y" confirmation, we believe that's when the terminal site was effectively terminated, and thus why it can no longer be accessed.
+When replacing terminate.html in the URL with a "y" confirmation (`http://terminal41.link/sys/terminate_terminal/41/y/`), we believe that's when the terminal site was effectively terminated, and thus why it can no longer be accessed.

 This still leaves us with: `pe^!02un ........ .. .` Which we don't yet know where it fits or what it means.